-CCF believes that Los Angeles County’s prosperity depends on future generations and a well-educated workforce.
-All too often, underrepresented students lack access to quality pre-kindergarten learning experiences, highly qualified teachers and the kinds of sufficient educational resources that will enable them to thrive.
-Our goal is to address disparities in student achievement by increasing performance in math and literacy for low-income, minority and English learner students, from Pre-K to fifth grade, countywide.
+CCF believes that the prosperity of Los Angeles County’s depends on a well-educated workforce and realizing the potential of future generations.
+All too often, underrepresented students lack access to quality pre-kindergarten learning experiences, high-quality learning environments and sufficient educational resources that will enable them to thrive.
+Our goal is to address disparities in student achievement, college readiness and college success for low-income, minority and English learner students, throughout the education pipeline, countywide.

 John Garcia III, Ed.L.D.